ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone VFS and MergerFS Setup.md

 <p class="callout warning">This guide is for advanced users only and it serves as a guide for you to use rclone and mergerFS.
 The files here are the recommended settings for our slots and will subject to change whenever there are new configurations that are appropriate for the slots.
 Furthermore, USB is not responsible for any data loss or application errors due to this setup should you proceed and will not provide official support for it due to the large volume of variables and different configurations possible with rclone and mergerFS.
 You may visit the community discord server or the software's respective forums for assistance.</p>

-This guide will teach you how to how to setup a rclone VFS mount and MergerFS on USB slots and it assumes the following:
+This guide will teach you how to setup a rclone VFS mount and MergerFS on USB slots and it assumes the following:

-* You have a working RClone setup, especially correctly configured remotes of your preferred cloud storage provider.
+* You have a working rclone setup, especially correctly configured remotes of your preferred cloud storage provider.
 In this tutorial, we’ll be using Google Drive.
-If you use another cloud storage provider, change the flags that are appropriate to your setup and visit RClone documentation for more information.
+If you use another cloud storage provider, change the flags that are appropriate to your setup and visit rclone documentation for more information.
 * You have the appropriate knowledge of setting up and running your own systemd services.
 * You are comfortable working in CLI, compiling from sources and setting up cron jobs.